 \section{GPC1 Detrend Details}

 Ensuring a consistent and uniform detector response across the three-degree diameter field of view of the GPC1 camera is essential to a well calibrated survey.
 Many standard image detrending steps are done for GPC1, with overscan subtraction removing the detector bias level, dark frame subtraction to remove temperature and exposure time dependent detector glows, and flat field correction to remove pixel to pixel response functions.
-We also construct fringe correction for the reddest data in the \yps{} filter, to remove the interference patterns that arise in that filter due to the variations in the thickness of the detector surface.
+We also perform fringe correction for the reddest data in the \yps{} filter to remove the interference patterns that arise in that filter due to the variations in the thickness of the detector surface.

-These corrections, however, assume that the detector response is linear across the full range of values.
-This is not universally the case with GPC1, and this requires an additional set of detrending steps to remove these non-linear responses.
-The first of these is the \ippprog{burntool} correction, which removes the persistence trails caused by the incomplete transfer of charge along the readout columns.
-This bright-end nonlinearity is generally only evident for the brightest stars, as only pixels that are at or beyond the saturation point of the detector have this issue.
-More widespread is the non-linearity at the faint end of the pixel range.
-Some readout cells and some readout cell edge pixels experience a sag relative to linear at low illumination, such that faint pixels appear fainter than expected.
-The correction to this requires amplifying the pixel values in these regions to match the expected model.
+These corrections assume that the detector response is linear across the full dynamic range and that the pixels contain only signals coming from the imaged portion of the sky, or from linear dark current sources within the detector.
+This assumption is not universally true for GPC1, and an additional set of detrending steps are required as a result.
+The first of these is the \IPPprog{burntool} correction, which removes the flux trails left by the incomplete transfer of charge along the readout columns.
+These trails are generally only evident for the brightest stars, as only pixels that are at or beyond the saturation point of the detector leave residual charge.
+A second confounding effect is the non-linearity at the faint end of the pixel range.
+Some readout cells and some readout cell edge pixels experience a sag relative to the linear trend at low illumination, such that faint pixels appear fainter than expected.
+The correction to this requires amplifying the pixel values in these regions to match the linear response.